samer-alhalabi/Scraping-Dynamic-Web-Pages-with-Selenium/README.md

 ##### Results will be sent to your inbox
 ![image](images/c1_r.jpg)

+#### Note: To automate this app, you can schedule the script using Windows Scheduler.
+For more info: https://datatofish.com/python-script-windows-scheduler/

 ## Project 2: Scrape your favorite English Premier League player stats